 The Treasury Management Mid-Year and Year End Reviews report on activities undertaken and provides key information on performance including average interest rates achieved.
-In addition, the Chief Finance Officer receives regular reports, which form part of financial reports received by the Executive, Strategic Leadership Team and Corporate Management Team.
-To date, these have used the 7-day London Interbank Bid Rate (LIBID, or the interest rate at which banks are willing to borrow from other banks) as a benchmark.
-However, from 2019-20, the 7-day London Interbank Offer Rate (LIBOR, or the interest rate at which a bank will lend) will be used.
+In addition, the Chief Finance Officer receives regular reports, which form part of financial reports received by the Executive and Corporate Leadership Team.
+Historically, these have used the 7-day London Interbank Bid Rate (LIBID, or the interest rate at which banks are willing to borrow from other banks) as a benchmark.
+However, from 2019-20, the 7-day London Interbank Offer Rate (LIBOR, or the interest rate at which a bank will lend) is used.
 This is because LIBOR is readily available and published, whereas LIBID is not standardized or publicly available.

 The latest Treasury Management Code includes investments which fall outside normal treasury management activity.
 Commercial investments for financial benefit rather than for service outcomes are sometimes entered into outside of normal treasury management activity.
 These need careful financial risk assessment.
 Where such investments do not give priority for security and liquidity over yield, CIPFA recommends that such a decision should be explicit, setting out the risks and the impact on financial sustainability.
 This is a critical purpose of due diligence procedures.
 The Council's current CFR and projected borrowing relate to projects whose central purpose is for the provision of services or regeneration.
+The Commercial Strategy highlights the crucial role of risk assessment and due diligence before entering into any non-specified investment.